homeworkprod/smfnotify/README.md

 ## Usage

-SMFNotify is intended to be invoked regularly, for example as a cron job executed every five minutes.
+SMFNotify is intended to be invoked regularly, for example every few minutes (depending on the activity of the monitored forum and how quickly people want to be informed about new posts).

 Each invocation fetches the feed, looks for new entries, and calls the webhook for each one before exiting.